 Your bonsai tree’s care needs to get rid of these insects right away.

 Mealybugs will eat away the leaves on your tree.
 They hide under leaves and it can be hard to see if you’re not looking for them.

-They’re a strange waxy white colour.
+They’re a strange waxy white color.
 But don’t worry, they’re pretty easy to get rid of.